liza-kl/UvA-SSVT/Exam/Mutants/Mutants.md

 ## When should we use mutation coverage and when should we use code coverage as measures of
 test suite effectiveness?

+## Relevant Mutants
+There are different types of mutants.
+They are as follows:

+Survived Mutants: As we have mentioned, these are the mutants that are still alive after running test data through the original and mutated variants of the source code.
+These must be killed.
+They are also known as live mutants.